jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 2. Over-burden: This can be overcome by delegating tasks to other team members as well.

-# 8. Why would you like to move to Spain?
+# 8. Why would you like to move to countryX?
 I am a young single guy and I want to explore the world and live in different locations and experience different cultures while I'm young.
 I have been there in spain for 3 months in Barcelona.
 I really like the atmosphere around.
 People are very welcoming & had a good experience with the cuisine.
 On a personal level, I have always been fascinated by Spanish culture, history, and language.
 The vibrant lifestyle, rich cultural heritage, and beautiful landscapes are incredibly appealing.
 Living in Spain would provide a wonderful opportunity for personal growth, allowing me to immerse myself in a new culture and improve my Spanish language skills.
 The prospect of experiencing Spanish cuisine, traditions, and the welcoming nature of its people is something I look forward to.